-OpenVPN is an open source protocol.
+OpenVPN is an open-source protocol.
 It is extremely flexible with it comes to configurations on a variety of ports and encryption types.
 Moreover, it has been proven to be the most reliable and secure VPN protocol out there.

 Speed: OpenVPN protocol is not the fastest VPN protocol, but considering the level of security it offers, its speed is really very good.

 Security: OpenVPN protocol is one of the most secure protocols.
-It utilizes a customer security protocol which is based on OpenSSL.
+It utilizes a custom security protocol that is based on OpenSSL.
 It is also very good in terms of stealth VPN because it is configurable on any port, so it can easily disguise the VPN traffic as normal internet traffic.
 Many of the encryption algorithms are supported by OpenVPN which include Blowfish and AES, two of the most common ones.

 Ease of Configuration: The manual configuration of OpenVPN is not easy at all.
-However, you do not have to configure it manually because many VPN clients already have OpenVPN protocol configured.
-So, it is easy to use via the VPN client and preferred.
+However, you do not have to configure it manually because many VPN clients already have the OpenVPN protocol configured.
+So, it is easy to use via the VPN client and is preferred.

 Layer 2 Tunnel Protocol or L2TP is a tunneling protocol that is often paired with another security protocol to provide encryption and authorization.
-L2TP is one of the easiest protocol to integrate and it was developed by Microsoft and Cisco.
+L2TP is one of the easiest protocols to integrate and it was developed by Microsoft and Cisco.

-Use: It helps in getting access to the internet securely and privately through a VPN because of its tunneling and third party security authorization.
+Use: It helps in getting access to the internet securely and privately through a VPN because of its tunneling and third-party security authorization.